Othonoi: Mythology

-According to legend, the ancient poet Homer referred to Othonoi in The Odyssey as Ogygia, island of the nymph Calypso, who lived in a large cave there.
-Odysseus fell in love with her, and remained there seven years as her prisoner.
+According to legend, the ancient poet Homer referred to Othonoi in the Odyssey as Ogygia, island of the nymph Calypso, who lived in a large cave there.
+Odysseus was enchanted by Calypso, and he remained there for seven years as her prisoner.
+Odysseus wished to leave the island, as he could no longer bear being separated from his wife, Penelope.
+During the day, he sat on a headland or at the sea-shore crying, while at night he was forced to sleep with Calypso in a cave against his will.

+Maps of geographers like Jean-Baptiste Bourguignon d'Anville, Philipp Clüver, Petrus Bertius, and Aaron Arrowsmith, refer to Ogygia as an island northwest of Corfu, Greece.

 Some evidence in favor of this legend appears in the same writings of Homer.
 He described a strong scent of cypress on Ogygia, and many cypress trees grow on Othonoi.
 Shortly after leaving the island on a raft, Odysseus is shipwrecked on the island of Scheria, known today as Corfu.
 This implies that the two mythical islands were separated by a relatively short distance, and indeed, the islands of Othonoi and Corfu are separated by a relatively short distance.

 According to Hesychius, after the Trojan War, Elephenor, king of Avantes, fled from Euboea to the island after the fall of Troy, to atone as he had killed his grandfather, Abas.

 Economy

-Most Othoniotes (local dialect: Thoniotes) have migrated to Corfu, Athens, and abroad (especially to the USA) because of the unemployment and few exploitable resources (1900-1960).
+Most Othoniotes (local dialect: Thoniotes) have migrated to Corfu, Athens, and abroad (especially to the USA) because of the unemployment and few exploitable resources (1900–1960).
 The main work was olive and olive oil production.
 Most men of that time were involved in nautical professions (sailor, bosun, carpenter, captain, skipper, etc.) and worked on commercial and warships which were operating in every part of the earth.
 The main occupations of current residents are tourism, construction, fishing, and olive production.
 Previously, there has been significant cultivation of vines, beekeeping and livestock.